Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Framework for Evaluation

 \subsubsection{Strength of Selection Effect}

 In this and the following tasks, we do not vary $f_1$ or $f_2$.
-For \textit{Strength of Selection Effect}, we make causal inference more challenging by increasing the strength of the selection effect, decreasing the overlap between treated and untreated users (\sect\ref{sec:related}).
+For \textit{Strength of Selection Effect}, we make causal inference more challenging by increasing the strength of the selection effect, decreasing the overlap between treated and untreated users.
 We test two levels of difficulty: a weaker selection effect (easier) with the same .9/.1 split to assign the majority of \texttt{class 1} to the treated group and \texttt{class 2} to the control group.
-For the stronger selection effect (harder), we increase this split for \texttt{class 1} to .95/.05.
+For the stronger selection effect (harder), we modify the generation framework to increase this split for \texttt{class 1} to .95/.05.
 For both the weak and strong selection effects, we use $f_1$ to append a single random Sickness Post and $f_2$ as the identity function.
-Outcome probabilities, conditioned on treatment, are unchanged from \sect\ref{sec:semisynthetic_data}.
+Outcome probabilities, conditioned on treatment, are identical to previous tasks.